TCRF/DarkMode/README.md

 2. Check [your Preferences on TCRF](https://tcrf.net/Special:Preferences#mw-prefsection-rendering) and see which skin you have selected.
 It will either be **Vector** or **Monobook**.
 Most people will have Vector enabled by default, but it is ideal to check.
 3. **If you use Vector:** Copy the contents of [this repo's vector.css file](https://raw.githubusercontent.com/TCRF/DarkMode/main/vector.css) into [your userspace vector.css](https://tcrf.net/Special:MyPage/vector.css).
 4. **If you use Monobook:** Copy the contents of [this repo's monobook.css file](https://raw.githubusercontent.com/TCRF/DarkMode/main/monobook.css) into [your userspace monobook.css](https://tcrf.net/Special:MyPage/monobook.css).
+5. **If you use Timeless:** Copy the contents of [this repo's timeless.css file](https://raw.githubusercontent.com/TCRF/DarkMode/main/timeless.css) into [your userspace timeless.css](https://tcrf.net/Special:MyPage/timeless.css).

 **If you do not have an account on TCRF.net:**